CatherinePhung/CatherinePhung/README.md

 CTS 2314 - Network Defense and Countermeasures

 Courses currently taking in college:
-CIS 1531 - Introduction to Secure Scripting
+CIS 1531 - Introduction to Secure Scripting (learning the Python, Powershell, and Bash computer programming languages)

 Courses to be taken in the future in college:
 CIS 2350 Cybersecurity Analyst